Skip to Content

 These are just a few of the many results MJA saw in its administrative separation defense.
 MJA is honored to fight for the careers of servicemembers.

 In one case, a senior enlisted Sailor in the United States Navy Reserve was improperly issued an adverse evaluation and counseling record for inclusion in his permanent military record.
-MJA expertly advised the client on the process for requesting redress, or filing a Complaint of Wrongs, pursuant to Navy Regulation and the Uniform Code of Military Justice.
-On behalf of the client, MJA submitted to the Commanding Officer a request for redress.
+MJA expertly advised the client on the process for requesting redress or filing a Complaint of Wrongs, pursuant to Navy Regulation and the Uniform Code of Military Justice.
+On behalf of the client, MJA submitted a request for redress to the commanding officer.
 After carefully considering the facts and circumstances, as well as the firm’s legal analysis, the Commanding Officer granted the requested redress.
 This extremely favorable outcome will allow the Sailor to be meaningfully considered for promotion and to advance their military career.

 In other administrative actions, MJA successfully worked to get sexual harassment allegations unsubstantiated, GOMORs rescinded or locally filed, and other adverse actions terminated.